Markov scores twice, sets up Weber as Canadiens top Sens 3-1

+MONTREAL (AP) -- Andrei Markov doesn't always seem thrilled to speak with the Montreal media.
+On Saturday night, he just couldn't help himself.

-MONTREAL (AP) -- Andrei Markov scored two goals and set up another and the Montreal Canadiens beat the Ottawa Senators 3-1 on Saturday night to retain first place in the Atlantic Division.
+Markov scored two goals and set up another and the Canadiens beat the Ottawa Senators 3-1 to retain first place in the Atlantic Division.

+''Tonight I just had opportunities to shoot,'' Markov said. ''I closed my eyes and shot.''

 Shea Weber also scored for Montreal, which leads Ottawa by three points, although the Senators have a game in hand.